 - You have a virus.
 That doesn’t mean you’ve done anything wrong.
 You don’t have anything to apologize for simply because you are HIV positive.

-There’s no perfect roadmap for how to disclose.
+- There’s no perfect roadmap for how to disclose.
 Trust your instincts, not your fears.
 Also, keep it simple—you don’t have to tell the story of your life.

-Having some information on hand, such as a phone number for an AIDS hotline and the Web address for POZ (poz.com), can be helpful.
+- Having some information on hand, such as a phone number for an AIDS hotline and the Web address for POZ (poz.com), can be helpful.
 Encourage people to research these trusted sources of information and to get back to you with questions or concerns they may have.

-Even if you don’t get the response you were hoping for, remember that it can take some time to process major information.
+- Even if you don’t get the response you were hoping for, remember that it can take some time to process major information.
 Millions of others have dealt with difficult disclosure experiences and have found their way through it—you will too.